Skip to content

 9.3 IEC 61850 and IEEE 1588

-The previous chapter covered fieldbus systems and their transition to Industrial Ethernet.
-Two international standards govern how industrial Ethernet networks communicate in critical infrastructure: IEC 61850 defines substation communication, and IEEE 1588 provides the precision timing that both IEC 61850 and PROFINET IRT depend on.
+The previous chapter covered fieldbus systems and the transition to Industrial Ethernet.
+2 international standards govern how industrial Ethernet networks communicate in infrastructure installations.
+IEC 61850 defines substation communication.
+IEEE 1588 delivers the precision timing that both IEC 61850 and PROFINET IRT depend on.

 IEC 61850 defines communication in electrical substations.
-It specifies the protocol, data model, configuration language, and testing methodology.
+The standard specifies the protocol, data model, configuration language, and testing methodology.

 GOOSE — Generic Object Oriented Substation Event